 Popsicle Savings Tracker

-There’s also a popsicle themed savings tracker because popsicles = life when it’s a million degrees out.
+Popsicles = life so there is also a free printable savings tracker that shows off your love for this frozen treat.
 Not only are they cold, fresh, and great dipped in a glass of wine, they’re also here to save your budget.
 So please, do not try and tell me popsicles aren’t the best thing EVER.

 That’s a wrap on my ideas for how to survive the summer without completely annihilating your wallet.
 The hot days are here (for most of us) so I wish you good luck on the next few months.
 Fingers crossed your kids eat moderately, keep the AC inside the house, whining is at a minimum, and your wine stash never runs dry.